Last Updated on 21 August 2024 by Cycloscope

 The 1/2 overnights from Livingstonia to Chelinda Camp up Nyika Plateau, and the coastal hike (also about 3 days) from Chitimba (the lakeshore village down from Livingstonia) to Usisya.

-The easiest of the hikes take about 90 minutes from Lukwe and leads to the viewpoints on the nearby waterfalls and to the cave behind one of those, there’s an entry fee of 1000 kwacha and local guides will try to make some bucks out of you by showing the way to the cave.
+The easiest of the hikes takes about 90 minutes from Lukwe and leads to the viewpoints on the nearby waterfalls and to the cave behind one of those, there’s an entry fee of 1000 kwacha and local guides will try to make some bucks out of you by showing the way to the cave.

-Livingstonia is reached by two roads: the road to Rhumpi is gravel but undertaking pavement (to be completed in 2022), it’s a good and scenic road; otherwise, you can reach Chitimba from the main road (tar) and then climb up the steep 12km of rocky road to Livingstonia (Mushroom Farm and Lukwe are located along this road).
-Getting up this latter historical road requires a 4×4, motorbike taxis are available for 4,000 kwacha, hiking the road requires 3/4 hours (2/3 by loaded bicycle).
+Livingstonia is reached by two roads: the road to Rhumpi is gravel but undertaking pavement (to be completed in 2022), it’s a good and scenic road; otherwise, you can reach Chitimba from the main road (tar) and then climb up the steep 12km of a rocky road to Livingstonia (Mushroom Farm and Lukwe are located along this road).
+Getting up this latter historical road requires a 4×4, motorbike taxis are available for 4,000 kwacha, and hiking the road requires 3/4 hours (2/3 by loaded bicycle).

 There’s accommodation in Chitimba but we don’t recommend staying in any of those places, except the Kings Highway camp, which is a great stop for overlanders.